 Not only have they continued to dominate the e-commerce game.

 According to Forbes, “A recent report by the Institute for Local Self-Reliance (ISLR) claims that roughly half of all U.S. households are subscribed to Amazon Prime, half of all online shopping searches start directly on Amazon, and Amazon captures nearly one in every two dollars that Americans spend online.”

 That’s crazy.
-I don’t see Amazon slowing down anytime soon and they have become such an institution they have become the definition of online shopping – which is still in in it’s infancy.
+I don’t see Amazon slowing down anytime soon and they have become such an institution they have become the definition of online shopping – which is still in its infancy.
 Amazon are also continuing to diversify and growth their other lines of business – specifically their cloud storage and new logistics offerings.
-Eventually I am confident they will also give traditional shippers like UPS, FedEx, and the Post Office strong competition with their own shipping network – they have already leased 40 planes and plan to hire over 100,000 new employees in 2017.
+Eventually, I am confident they will also give traditional shippers like UPS, FedEx, and the Post Office strong competition with their own shipping network – they have already leased 40 planes and plan to hire over 100,000 new employees in 2017.

 And the drones, who can forget about the delivery drones!
-Amazon just made it’s first delivery by drone in the UK in December 2016.
+Amazon just made its first delivery by drone in the UK in December 2016.
 Although it’s not legal in the US yet, it’s an exciting development in the future of delivery.
 I mean, who doesn’t want to get their Bulletproof coffee delivered in 13 minutes?
 I’ll invest in that.